baoe/AlignGraph/README.md

    --fastMap makes BLAT alignment faster to avoid super long time waiting on some data but may lower a little sensitivity of AlignGraph (default: none).
    --ratioCheck checks read alignment ratio to the reference beforehand and warns if the ratio is too low; may take a little more time (default: none).
    ----iterativeMap aligns reads to one chromosome and then another rather than directly to the genome, which increases sensitivity while loses precision (default: none).
+   --misassemblyRemoval detects and then breaks at or removes misassembed regions (default: none).

 5. Outputs
    * Extended contigs or scaffolds in FASTA format.
 The format of the specification for each extended contig or scaffold (the string following the '>' of FASTA file) is: `AlignGraphX @ chromosomeID : contig/scaffoldID ; contig/scaffoldID ; contig/scaffoldID ...`, where chromosomeID is the specification of the reference chromosome used to generate the extended contig or scaffold, X is a number starting from 0 to identify the extended contig or scaffold for each reference chromosome, and contig/scaffoldIDs are the specifications of the extendable contigs or scaffolds.